sous-chefs/chef-splunk/README.md

 - `index_name` - this is the String naming each Splunk index.
 The resource will verify that the name of the index satisifies Splunk's naming requirements, which are below:

->>>
-Index names must consist of only numbers, lowercase letters, underscores, and hyphens.
+  > User-defined index names must consist of only numbers, lowercase letters, underscores, and hyphens.
 They cannot begin with an underscore or hyphen, or contain the word "kvstore".
->>>

 - `indexes_conf_path` - this is the target path and filename to the `indexes.conf`
 - `backup` - similar to the backup property of other file/template resources in chef, this specifies a number of backup files to retain or false to disable (Default: 5)